-- Select Edit on the command bar to put the record into live-edit mode.
-(The form remains active in this mode.)
+- Select Edit on the command bar to put the record into the live-edit state.
+(The form remains active in this state.)

 - You can now make changes on the Summary tab as needed, but the field mappings on the Design tab remain locked.
 If you need to edit the field mappings, select Sync form on the command bar to load the latest version of your external form and unlock these settings.

 - Select Save on the command bar when you're done editing the record.
 Your changes are saved and the form goes live again automatically.
 (Select Cancel edit to discard your unsaved changes and go back to the live state.)

 Reference hosted or captured forms in emails and customer journeys

 Once you have a captured or hosted form set up, you're ready to start using it in your marketing emails and customer journeys.
 Here, both hosted and captured forms work in exactly the same way.